Joel Coustrain

-Joel Coustrain (born 22 January 1996) is an Irish professional footballer who plays for Treaty United in the League of Ireland First Division.
+Joel Coustrain (born 22 January 1996) is an Irish professional footballer who plays for Wellington Olympic in the New Zealand National League.

 Club career

 Born in Limerick, Coustrain first played with Corbally United in Limerick and signed for the Sheffield United F.C.
 Academy in 2013.
 In 2015 Coustrain signed a pro contract with Sheffield United.
 In 2016 Coustrain moved to Scottish club Raith Rovers on a free transfer.
 Coustrain made six appearances for Raith during the 2016/17 season, but was released from his contract in March 2017.

 He signed for League of Ireland First Division club Athlone Town ahead of the 2020 season.

 On 27 February 2021, it was announced that Coustrain had signed for newly formed club Treaty United in his hometown of Limerick ahead of their 2021 League of Ireland First Division campaign, their first ever season in football.
 Coustrain had the honour of scoring the club's first ever goal in their first ever match, a 1–1 draw with Waterford in a pre-season friendly on 2 March 2021.